simonmuia/react-hooks/README.md

 # React Hooks Covered

-- This project is created to demonstrate useCases of React Hooks.
+- This project is created to demonstrate use cases of React Hooks.

 ## Available Scripts